Bhupesh-Khordia/StormSight/README.md

 # Add images to the input folder
 # Place your images in the `data/input/` directory
+# Add craft model to models/detection/craft and nerd-rain model to models/deraining/nerd_rain

 # Run the pipeline
 cd src